tiredboffin/fffw/README.md

   - can be used to copy (dump) RAM content, for code injections and to selectively enable native debug logging susbsytem(s).
   - can read, modify and save adjustemt and calibration data.

-- ffun (unpublished yet) - dat file
+- ffun (unpublished yet) - tool to manipulate firmware image DAT files.
   - split DAT files (camers, lenses etc) into pieces, decompress compressed 'segments' and construct a new valid DAT files out of the modified pieces.
   - convert the decompressed DAT into ELF container for furher analysis in Ghidra.
 Supports models from EXR processor (for e.g XF1) and up to "X Processor 4" cameras (X-T4).
 Only for ARM portions of the image are included into ELF, RX/RL78 is not supprted. (work in progress).